-Bob Rudd was born in Suffolk in 1944 and studied at the Bath Academy of Art between 1969 and 1973, becoming a member of the Royal Institute of Painters in Watercolours in 1995.
+Suffolk artist Bob Rudd was born in 1944 during a period when Britain was starting to recover from challenging times, representing quintessential England.
+Having studied at Bath Academy of Art from 1969 to 1973, he achieved membership in the Royal Institute of Painters in Watercolours in 1995.

 Bob has successfully displayed his works in galleries all over London and the UK, including solo exhibitions in London, Edinburgh, and the Isles of Scilly.
 Additionally, his works have been exhibited in the new parliament buildings and Westminster, specifically in the House of Lords.
 Along his artistic journey, he has also received numerous prestigious awards.